Ding Hui (general): Defection to and service under Li Keyong and Li Cunxu

 In 904, Zhu forced Emperor Zhaozong, who was then under his physical control, to move the capital from Chang'an to Luoyang.
 Later in the year, he further had Emperor Zhaozong assassinated and replaced with his son Emperor Ai.
 When the news of Emperor Zhaozong's death reached Zhaoyi, Ding had his army bear mourning clothes and wept for a long time.
 Thereafter, in 906, when Zhu was attacking Liu Rengong the military governor of Lulong Circuit (盧龍, headquartered in modern Beijing) and Li Keyong tried to aid Liu by attacking Zhaoyi again to divert Zhu's troops, Ding surrendered the circuit.
 He stated to Li Keyong:

 Li Keyong treated him with great respect, putting him in honored position above other officers, but made Li Sizhao the acting military governor of Zhaoyi to replace him.
 Zhu, upon hearing news of Ding's surrender, abandoned his campaign against Liu and withdrew.
 In retribution, he also killed Ding Zhihang (丁知沆), one of Ding Hui's seven sons.

-In 907, Zhu had Emperor Ai yield the throne to him, ending Tang Dynasty and starting a new Later Liang as its Emperor Taizu.
+In 907, Zhu had Emperor Ai yield the throne to him, ending the Tang dynasty and starting a new Later Liang as its Emperor Taizu.
 Li Keyong and several other warlords inimical to Zhu refused to recognize him as emperor.
 Li Keyong maintained the Tang era name (and is commonly viewed as the ruler of his own state from this point on, under the Tang-bestowed title of Prince of Jin).
 Late in 907, Zhu ordered Liang forces to put Lu Prefecture under siege, but Li Keyong himself, being severely ill, was unable to render aid to Li Sizhao.
 He died early in 908 and was succeeded as the Prince of Jin by his son Li Cunxu.
 Li Cunxu planned a major campaign to save Li Sizhao, and he put Ding in overall command of the operations — although, in the subsequent victory over Liang troops that lifted the siege on Lu, it was Li Cunxu himself, along with Zhou Dewei, who achieved the victory, with Ding's role unclear.
 Ding died in late 910 or early 911, and, after Li Cunxu established his own Later Tang and destroyed Later Liang in 923, he bestowed posthumous honors on Ding.